 - Glyphosate is a widely-used, non-selective herbicide (or herbicide ingredient) registered for use on many food and non-food crops, as well as non-crop areas where total vegetation control is desired.
 It was discovered and brought to market as a herbicide by Monsanto in the 1970s under the trade name "Roundup".

 - Roundup is the world’s best-selling weedkiller.
 Farmers and growers apply it to control weeds without harming their crops.
-It is also used as a crop desiccant (that is, it is sprayed on crops to dry them out and make them easier to harvest).
+It is also used as a crop desiccant.

 - Pesticides are regulated initially at an EU level.
 EU approval of the herbicide glyphosate was granted in January 2002, based on a review of health and environmental data.

-- A European Commission proposal to renew the authorisation for glyphosate for the next 15 years was expected in 2012, but was delayed so that the decision could be informed by two key scientific opinions on glyphosate’s safety from two bodies - the World Health Organisation's specialist cancer agency, the International Agency for Research on Cancer (IARC), and the European Food Safety Agency (EFSA).
+- A European Commission proposal to renew the authorisation for glyphosate for the next 15 years was expected in 2012, but was delayed so that the decision could be informed by two key scientific opinions on glyphosate’s safety from two bodies - the UN’s specialist cancer agency, the International Association of Cancer Registries (IARC) and the European Food Safety Agency (EFSA).

-- Future approval of glyphosate remains contentious in some Member States, although the UK supports the continued use of it.
+- Future approval of glyphosate remains contentious on some Member States, although the UK supports the continued use of it.

 - The NFU is encouraging its members to write to MPs and MEPs.